 ORIGINAL-VLAN Specifies the original VLAN ID that will be matched for incoming packets.
-The range is from 1 to 4094.
+The range is from 1 to 4094. , (Optional) Specifies a series of original VLANs, or separate a range of VLANs from a previous range.
+No space is allowed before and after the comma. - (Optional) Specifies a range of original VLANs.
+No space is allowed before and after the hyphen.
 ORIGINAL-INNER-VLAN (Optional) Specifies that the original inner VLAN is used to match the inner VID for incoming packets on the trunk mode port.
 The range is from 1 to 4094.
 RESULTANT-VLAN Specifies the translated service VLAN ID.
 The range is from 1 to 4094.
 The service VLAN will replace the original VLAN for matched packets.
 RESULTANT-INNER-VLAN (Optional) Specifies the new inner VLAN that will replace original inner VLAN on trunk mode port.

 DOT1Q-TUNNEL-VLAN Specifies the service VLAN ID that will be added for matched packets on the dot1q-tunnel mode port.
 COS-VALUE (Optional) Specifies the priority for the rule.
-If not specified, the priority of the service VLAN tag will be set to 0. , (Optional) Specifies a series of VLANs, or separate a range of VLANs from a previous range.
-No space is allowed before and after the comma.
+If not specified, the priority of the service VLAN tag will be set to 0.